9-Day Southwest USA Road Trip Itinerary

 We scheduled an afternoon flight so we wouldn’t have to rush out in the early morning.
 I was so happy we did this because we went back to the hot tub, enjoyed a slow breakfast, and then drove to San Diego airport for our drive home.

 As I write this I know that our Southwest road trip will be one of our favorites.
-It had it’s ups and downs but it made these memories that I will never forget.
+Years later we are still talking about this trip.

 Sharing is caring!

-2 thoughts on “Best 7 Day Southwest Road Trip Itinerary with Kids”
+2 thoughts on “9-Day Southwest USA Road Trip Itinerary”

 • Thanks so much for following along!
 The trip was really amazing and if you can you should plan a visit.
 I was so happy we went out of our way to make it happen.